BestTimesToVisit.com Logo

 Rental Cars

-Taxis are readily available in towns and tourist areas for convenient point-to-point travel, especially for airport transfers or late-night journeys.
-Ride-sharing apps like Uber or Cabify operate in some of the larger islands, but their availability can be inconsistent.
+Taxis are readily available in towns and at airports, offering convenient door-to-door service.
+While ride-sharing apps like Uber and Cabify operate on some islands, their availability can be limited compared to mainland Europe.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.